elmahio/documentation/docs/logging-to-elmah-io-from-serilog.md

 The example implements a callback if logging to elmah.io fails.
 How you choose to implement this is entirely up to your application and tech stack.

 ### Error filtering

-To ignore specific errors based on their content, you can use the OnFilter event when initializing the elmah.io target:
+To ignore specific messages based on their content, you can use the OnFilter event when initializing the elmah.io sink:

 ```csharp
 Log.Logger =